baltermia/blazor-camera-streamer/README.md

 private void OnFrameHandler(string data)
 {
-    // Remove the suffix added by javascriot data = data[(data.IndexOf(',') + 1)..];
+    // Remove the suffix added by javascript data = data[(data.IndexOf(',') + 1)..];

     // Convert the base64 string to a System.Drawing.Bitmap